I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/nf-ndis-ndisgetshareddataalignment.md

 The boundary value, in bytes, on which drivers should align structures that can be shared by more
      than one processor.

-The boundary value, in bytes, on which drivers should align structures that can be shared by more
-     than one processor.

-The boundary value, in bytes, on which drivers should align structures that can be shared by more
-     than one processor.

 ## Remarks

 Use